ChandraMoon88/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

-Here’s a README.md for your **Twitter Sentiment Analysis** notebook:

 ---

-## Twitter Sentiment Analysis

 ### 📌 Overview
 This project analyzes sentiments from Twitter data using natural language processing (NLP) techniques.
 The goal is to classify tweets as **positive, negative, or neutral**, providing insights into public opinion on a given topic.

 ### 📂 Project Files
 - **`Twitter Sentiment Analysis.ipynb`** – The main Jupyter Notebook containing data preprocessing, model training, and sentiment classification.

-### 🚀 Features
-- Data Cleaning & Preprocessing
-- Sentiment Classification using Machine Learning or Deep Learning
-- Data Visualization for Insights
-- Model Evaluation & Performance Metrics

 ### 🔧 Installation & Setup
 1. Clone the repository or download the notebook.